How to Deduplicate People and Companies in Bulk and Automatically

 The Criteria dropdown gives you various options for choosing the data to keep, and the Group Fields lets you keep values of multiple fields from the same record.

-Learn more about these options in the Field Data Retention Rules reference in the Module Overview article.
+Learn more about these options in the Keeping the Right Data When Records Merge article.

 What happens to fields if I don’t create custom rules?